 Chicago is known for pizza, bold architecture, lively communities, and endless entertainment— but is Chicago a good place to live?
 We did some digging to bring you the scoop on life in the Windy City.
 From the quality of life and cost of living to main attractions and commute times, we’re here to answer one question: Is Chicago a good place to live?

 Our team of Chicago experts has one goal: to make finding an apartment in Chicago easy, stress-free, and maybe even a little fun.
 To do this, we’ve created resources with information that you can’t find anywhere else.
 We answer questions like: “Why doesn’t everyone live here?”
 “How do locals afford luxury apartments?” and “Can I find a Chicago apartment from an entirely different state?”
-We also provide free apartment locating assistance, which you can read about here.
+We also provide free apartment locating assistance.

 Now, back to the big question at hand: Is Chicago a good place to live?
 Let’s find out.

 What Should I know About Living in Chicago?

 ’Bustling urban hub’.
 Because Chicago is such a melting pot of culture; you can find all kinds of different activities, entertainment, and food within the city limits.
 No matter which way you turn, there is always something going on.
 It also makes for a great place to create connections – business, creative, friendships, and so much more!

 Lakefront.
 The lakefront is what makes Chicago the perfect blend of urban living and natural relaxation.
 If you want an active beach experience, check out North Avenue Beach or Montrose Beach.
 At North Avenue Beach, you can rent a sand volleyball court and enjoy amazing views of the downtown skyline.